tomwbond/pins/index.md

 # Hello!

 When planning trips, I mark interesting-looking places as ‘Want to go’ on Google Maps.
 Then, once I’ve been, I either mark them as a ‘Favourite’ or unmark them.

 Here, I list the places that make the cut, with a quick description and a Maps link.
+I hope you find it useful!

 ## Italy